Table of Contents Show

 Trade It In

-If you have a totaled car that you’re looking to get rid of, one option is to trade it in.
-This can be a great way to get some money back for your totaled car, and it can also be a tax deduction.
+If you have a total car that you’re looking to get rid of, one option is to trade it in.
+This can be a great way to get some money back for your total car, and it can also be a tax deduction.
 There are a few things to keep in mind when trading in your car, though.
-Plus it’s a great way to lower the costs of a new car.
+Plus, it’s a great way to lower the costs of a new car.